Spring 2020 Update for Prospective Students

 Extracurricular Activities and Summer Pursuits

 We understand that disruptions due to this crisis may alter the trajectory of your extracurricular, athletic, artistic and other pursuits.
-It is possible that summer programs and other enrichment experiences will be impacted as well.
+It is possible that summer programs and other enrichment experiences have been impacted as well.
 Just as your high school experience and college search process is altered, we know that future college applications will likely look different than they have in the past, and we will review your application within this context.

 Columbia remains committed to our need-based financial aid program, which seeks to ensure that students from all backgrounds can attend Columbia.
 We meet the full demonstrated need of all admitted first-year applicants for all four years of study and do so without loans.
 Anticipate your college costs with Columbia's MyinTuition Quick College Cost Estimator, which can also help you estimate your eligibility for need-based scholarships.